-Figures 2 through 5 show daily 98th percentile 3-year averages at each monitoring station in King, Kitsap, Pierce, and Snohomish Counties compared to the current daily federal standard - all are below the standard in 2016.
+Figures 2 through 9 show daily 98th percentile 3-year averages at each monitoring station in King, Kitsap, Pierce, and Snohomish Counties compared to the current daily federal standard - all are below the standard in 2017.
 Points on the graphs represent averages for three consecutive years.
-For example, the value for 2016 is the average of the 98th percentile daily concentration for 2014, 2015, and 2016.
+For example, the value for 2017 is the average of the 98th percentile daily concentration for 2015, 2016, and 2017.
 These figures incorporate data collected from federal reference, federal equivalent, and nephelometer estimate methods.
+For each county, we include two figures: the first shows the entire dataset, and the second shows levels with 16 wildfire smoke impacted days removed.
+These sixteen 2017 days are: Aug 1, 2, 3, 4, Aug 6, 7, 8, 9, 10, 11, Aug 29, Sept 5, 6, 7, 16, and 17.

-Figure 3 does not include a three-year average for Kitsap County in 2008-2010 or 2012-2014 because the monitor did not meet data completeness criteria, and the monitoring site was moved.
+Figures 4 and 5 do not include a three-year average for Kitsap County in 2008-2010 or 2012-2014 because the monitor did not meet data completeness criteria, and the monitoring site was moved.
 Kitsap County data shows that PM2.5 levels are below the federal standard.

-Statistical summaries for 98th percentile daily concentrations for 2016 data are provided on page A-8 through A-10 of the Appendix.
+Statistical summaries for 98th percentile daily concentrations for 2017 data are provided on page A-9 through A-11 of the Appendix.